qlik-oss/core-website/docs/services/qix-engine/access-control.md

 Rules are made of expressions, and these expressions are written with logical and comparison operators.
-A rule evaluates to `true` when all of the expressions are true.
+Consequently, a rule evaluates to either `true` or `false` depending on the expressions and the types of operators contained within the rule.
-A rule evaluates to `false` when any expression is not true.

 The logical operators are: